theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-subdomains.md

     > ⚠️ **Requirements**
     >
     > AWS CloudFront has a few restrictions which are listed in the public documentation above which are shared with the IT Team, notably -
-    >  - Keys can be a maximum of 2048-bit ([AWS Docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cnames-and-https-requirements.html))
     >  - Self signed certificates are not accepted ([AWS Docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-custom-origin.html))
     >
     > The steps below will show how to validate the above.